Starting an ice vending machine business can be a terrific way to generate passive income and improve your financial future.

 That’s awesome and about as passive as it gets.
 If this sounds interesting to you, let’s get into our guide on how to start an ice vending machine business.

-In this guide, we are going to cover three areas:
+In this guide, we are going to cover two key areas:

 Part I: Introduction to ice vending machines (what are they, how much money they make, how much they cost, etc.)